Vietnam.vn - Nền tảng quảng bá Việt Nam

 Từ Marvel cho đến đời thực: Con người giờ đã có thể bay trên không như Iron Man! - Ảnh 3.

-Gravity's device allows humans to fly in the air.
+Gravity's device enables humans to fly in the air.
 Photo: Gravity Industries Ltd / Toby Patterson

-Competitions like the Jet Suit Race Series are what Browning and his team are aiming for when they create their flying suits.
-But that’s not all.
-Over the years, Browning has been in discussions with regulatory agencies to deploy their products in search and rescue, medical, and even military applications.
+Competitions like the Jet Suit Race Series are what Browning and his team are aiming for when creating their flying suits.
+However, that is not all.
+Over the years, Browning has had discussions with authorities to deploy their products for search and rescue, medical and even military purposes.

-In 2020, the General National Air Rescue Service (GNAAS) tested the suit on one of its operations in a mountainous area of the UK, significantly reducing the time to reach the target, from 25 minutes to just 90 seconds.
+In 2020, the General National Air Rescue Service (GNAAS) tested the suit on one of its operations in a mountainous area of England, significantly reducing the time to reach the target, from 25 minutes to just 90 seconds.

-A year later, the Royal Navy and Royal Marines also tested Gravity's suit for their own forces.
+A year later, the Royal Navy and Royal Marines also tested the Gravity suit for their forces.
 For Browning, this was a significant step forward.

-“We train special operations forces and rescue medics to travel across any terrain, day or night, over wires, mud, mines, in weather that makes most helicopters unable to fly, to reach any point on the planet,” Browning added.
+“We train special operations forces and paramedics to travel over any terrain, day or night, over wires, mud, mines, in weather that makes most helicopters unable to fly, to reach any point on the planet,” Browning added.

-The recent event is just the first step in bringing the “flying man” closer to the public.
+The recent event is just the first step in bringing the "flying man" closer to the general public.
 Next year, a world championship is scheduled to be held in Dubai with at least 12 athletes participating.
-Browning hopes the event will create a big buzz.
+Browning hopes this event will create a big buzz.

-"For many people, flying suits have been a dream come true.
-They grew up fascinated by fantasy characters like 'The Rocketeer,' 'Ironman,' or 'The Jetsons.'
-Now we've given them a chance to experience that fantasy," Browning added.
+"For many people, the flight suit has been a dream come true.
+They spent their childhood fascinated by sci-fi characters like 'The Rocketeer,' 'Ironman,' or 'The Jetsons.'
+Now we've given them the chance to experience that fantasy," Browning added.

 Từ Marvel cho đến đời thực: Con người giờ đã có thể bay trên không như Iron Man! - Ảnh 4.